0ne3y3/Jahy-for-Twitch/README.md

 With the new configuration page, you can replace Jahy with any character you want.
 Also It doesn't have to be an animation/video, it work with images/gifs too !
 The wiki page will explain to you all the customable options to setup your own character.

+### Blank filler

+If there is no alert since a long time (every X minutes), it play a random animation.
+To add some variations to the looping video.

 ## Exemples